vlkv/reggatad/README.md

 - boost for anything else

 ## API
-Every message should have a header with length of the message.
+Every message has a 4 byte header that contains length of the message.
+The message is a JSON.

 ### open_repo(path_to_root_dir, path_to_db_dir, init_if_not_exists)
 	Request: